A unique Edwardian yellowwood cabinet/case - antique

 Description

-Exceptional Edwardian display cabinet made of satinwood, featuring a cavetto cornice above a finely inlaid stand and a pair of glazed doors encompassing 2 glass shelves and a ceiling interior, all equipped with an original working lock and key, paired inlaid wardrobe doors to the base, all standing on slender legs ending with feet.
+Exceptional Edwardian display cabinet made of satin, with a cavetto cornice above a finely inlaid stand and a pair of glazed doors enclosing 2 glass shelves and a ceiling interior, all equipped with an original working lock and key, a pair of inlaid wardrobe doors to the base, all standing on slender legs ending with feet.
 This antique porcelain retains its original finish, color, and patina.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of credenzas or broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
+It can certainly be said that these were quite specific products, but they also opened up many new possibilities, such as the construction of buffets or broadly understood chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 Attributes / Details